datagrove/mangrove/dgx/readme.md

+startup:

+ideally the first one to start will allow the others to connect with a secret when the first one starts it should know the entire configuration which will mostly be R2 secrets.

+3 Directory nodes, and for each Data shard 3 r2 proxies.
+Data shards are as in Ram cloud able to move around and have a maximum size of 64 gb.
+This speeds recovery.
+Keys are placed by hash into the data shards.
+Data shards are assigned to storage nodes using copysets. (for < 3 nodes there is one copyset)

+Secondary indices are managed as values in tuples, this is similar to how Cicada build btrees in its 2-layer array. we should investigate scalestore approach as a possible alternative.

 what if we stored opens? we would have to invalidate when keys changed. we would require database hits rather than signature checks. potentially better approach is that approve( )-> jwt, then open jwt.